Aliasmk/chatolantern/readme.md

 [Here's an example of Chat'o'Lantern in action!](https://www.youtube.com/watch?v=w8PVescC1vA)

-Thanks to my partners Myeesha (pumpkin carving) and Oleksa (mechanical design and eye diffusers) for their amazing work on this project!
+Thanks to my partners Myeesha (pumpkin carving) and Oleksa (internal mechanical design and eye/mouth diffusers) for their amazing work on this project!

 ## Example Chat Logs
 The script records chat history.
 Here are a few particularly funny, interesting, or spooky ones!
 However, nothing compares to hearing it speak in the generated voice.
 The quality of the voice performance with Coqui has blown me away!